Queen Munjeong: As Royal Queen Consort

-In the least expected manner, the Queen's temporary political alliances had efficiently helped her ensure the vacation of two of the most ambitious Royal Consorts from her own sphere which secured her position in the Palace and even with the death of the Royal Queen Dowager Jasun who had been her protectress in 1530.
-She was now the most influential elder in the Palace by official rank and seemed confident that she could protect herself.

 The political scene however having appeared temporarily relaxed was finally tempered in 1534.
 Queen Yun herself after much longing and frustration finally gave birth to a son, Yi Hwan, who was honoured as Grand Prince Gyeongwon, an event which became the most significant turning point in her political career.
 The birth of the Grand Prince though well received by the Royal Family, especially by Jungjong, aroused what was not only Kim Allo's concern, but that of many of his supporters who had gained political momentum in the Royal Court.

 Kim Allo, who had started becoming cautious of the Queen earlier on, was even rumoured to fathom having one of his relatives be elevated to the Queen's position, something that the mature Queen Yun had perhaps foreseen.
 Once word reached her ears, she acted out immediately by gathering her own circle of political sympathizers especially those from her own clan.
 Kim Allo, in the name of protecting the Crown Prince as his excuse, influenced a number of high ranking officials who submitted petitions in an attempt to depose the Queen because her son was considered a threat for the Crown Prince's position.

 Queen Yun who had noticed the plot beforehand had, through her infant son, won over the affection of her husband and in turn persuaded the King to get rid of him instead assuring him of the support of her clan which would strengthen his Royal Authority.
 Jungjong on the other hand had seemingly grown concerned with Kim Allo's political influence as the Queen had made it seem that the high ranking officials were loyal to him and not the King of the country.
 Kim Allo had more than once influenced a series of discreet political decisions and kept some affairs secret from the King, the Queen triumphed in creating an irreparable rift between her husband and Kim.